Norton Commando: Production

-Production of the machine was initially complex and located across different parts of England, with the engines produced in Wolverhampton, frames in Manchester, while components and final assembly was at Burrage Grove, Plumstead.
+Production of the machine was initially complex and located across different parts of England, with the engines produced in Wolverhampton, frames in Birmingham, while components and final assembly was at Burrage Grove, Plumstead, London.
 In late 1968 Plumstead works was subject to a Greater London Council compulsory purchase order, and closed in July 1969.
 With assistance of a Government subsidy, the assembly line was moved to North Way, Andover; with the Test Department in an aircraft hangar on Thruxton Airfield.
-Frame manufacturing was transferred to Wolverhampton, where a second production line produced about 80 complete machines each week.
-Components and complete engines and gearboxes were also shipped overnight, from Wolverhampton to the Andover assembly line.
+Engine and gearbox assembly was still in Wolverhampton, in the former Villiers factory, where a second production line produced about 80 complete machines each week.
+Components and completed engines and gearboxes were also shipped overnight, from Wolverhampton to the Andover assembly line.

 Norton Villiers Triumph

 Following the problems caused by the Combat engine, Norton's finances had deteriorated.
 By the middle of 1972 the BSA group was in serious financial trouble as a result of its BSA and Triumph motorcycle activities.
 The government offered a financial rescue package contingent on a merger of the two groups and Norton Villiers Triumph (NVT) was formed in 1973.

 NVT had four factories; Small Heath, Birmingham (ex BSA), Meriden, West Midlands (Triumph) and the two Norton factories at Andover and Wolverhampton.
 To increase efficiency, the NVT decided to cut this back to two factories.
 Redundancy notices were issued at Andover in late 1973, followed by a sit-in at the works.
 Redundancy notices were also issued at Meriden which resulted in a sit-in there which lasted two years.
 Commando production was transferred in total to Wolverhampton.
 The Meriden sit-in affected Triumph production at Small Heath as they were reliant on parts from Meriden.
 By the end of 1974 NVT had lost over £3 million.

 In 1975 the Industry Minister recalled a loan for £4 million and refused to renew the company's export credits.
 The company then went into receivership and redundancies were announced for all of the staff at the various sites.
 To avoid total liquidation, the Government backed the formation of NVT Engineering Ltd, to produce spares and to complete manufacture of Commandos already started.
 By September 1977 the outstanding 1,500 Commandos had been completed.
 The remaining spares were sold to Andover-Norton, who produced a further 30 machines.